unc-network/dashboard/README.md

 It also runs under Docker, refer to [Docker Readme](Docker.md).

-Most recently work has been to build a K3s setup.
+Most recently work has been to build a K3s setup..

 ## Contributing